IDA-HumanCapital/fife/docs/user_guide.md

 - Second column: The quantile based on predicted probability of survival.
 For example, if the number of quantiles is given to be 5, quantile 1 represents the 20% (perhaps roughly) of observations predicted least likely to survive the given time horizon among those for which the given horizon could be observed.
 The number of quantiles is given by the `QUANTILES` configuration parameter.
 - Third column: The number of observations for which the individuals in the given quantile survived the given horizon.
 - Fourth column: The number of observations in the given quantile.
 Ties in predicted probability among observations may cause the number of observations to vary across quantile for a given time horizon.
-- *IFE_Counts_by_Quantile.csv* follows the same format as *Counts_by_Quantile.csv*.

 ##### Retention_Rates.csv
 - First column: The number of time periods since the earliest period in the data.
 - Second column: The share of individuals observed a given number of periods prior who survived to the corresponding period.
 The number of periods prior is given by the `RETENTION_INTERVAL` configuration parameter.
 - Third column: The model prediction of the corresponding actual retention rate in the second column for periods in the data on which the model was trained.
 - Fourth column: The predicted retention rate for periods in the data on which the model was not trained.
 These periods include periods in the data excluded from training by the `TEST_PERIODS` or `TEST_INTERVALS` configuration parameter and periods beyond those in the data.

-##### Figures

-*Retention_Rates.png* plots the contents of *Retention_Rates.csv*.

-For gradient-boosted tree modelers there will be other plots in *Output/Figures/* which depict aggregations and subsets of Shapley Additive Explanations (SHAP) values for individuals in the final period of the dataset.
-A [SHAP value](https://github.com/slundberg/shap/blob/master/README.md) is a measure of how much a specific feature value contributes (positively or negatively) to a specific predicted value.
-For files with names ending in `_lead`, the predicted value is the probability of surviving the number of additional periods specified in the file name.
-For files with names ending in `RMST`, the predicted value is the RMST.

-Plots with names beginning with `Importance_`: Mean absolute SHAP values for up to 20 features with the highest such means.
-The greater its mean absolute SHAP value, the more a feature contributes to the survival probability (positively or negatively) in the given period (or RMST), on average.
-Thus the features at the top of the plot are the most important features.

-Plots with names beginning with `Summary_`: SHAP values associated with each of the most important features against the values of those features.
-A pattern in such a plot indicates an association between the plotted feature and the predicted outcome.
-For example, points shifting from blue to red from left to right for a given feature indicates that the feature is positively correlated with the predicted outcome.

-Plots with names beginning with `Dependence_`: SHAP values associated with the most important feature against the values of that feature and the values of an automatically selected other feature.
-Different patterns for differently-colored points indicate that the association between the most important feature and the predicted outcome depends on the value of the other feature.
-For example, if blue points form an upward-sloping line but red points form a downward-sloping line then a low value of the other feature is associated with a negative correlation between the most important feature and the predicted outcome, but a high value of the other feature is associated with a positive correlation.

 ### Configuration Parameters